 Paul read a Bachelor of Science at the Australian Defence Force Academy, and served as an Armoured Corps Officer from 1993 to 2006.
 He served with USCENTCOM in Florida in support of Australian operations overseas and conducted three trips to the Middle East to review training for operations.
 He served in Townsville as Troop Leader and Officer Commanding B Squadron 3rd/4th Cavalry Regiment, and his final appointment in the Regular Army was at the Combat Training Centre.

 Paul left the Regular Army to develop a community pharmacy in Townsville with his wife.
-He continues to manage and develop two pharmacies.
+He continues to manage and develop three pharmacies.
 With five other partners, he built a consulting firm (in maturity of 40 consultants) to service Defence and Emergency services clients.
 He continues to provide business development and coaching services.
 He is an experienced director, company secretary, executive and finance officer.

 Paul maintains an interest in leadership, business strategy, planning, and decision making.
 He volunteers for local PCYC and Overwatch Australia.

 Eliese Lloyd, MPS.
 Pharmacy Manager and Partner Cate’s Chemist Hyde Park

 Eliese grew up in Townsville and studied pharmacy at James Cook University.
 Upon completion of her studies in 2006, Eliese began working with Cate at the Garbutt pharmacy.
 In 2017, Eliese was invited to partner with Cate at the new Cate’s Chemist Hyde Park, as the Pharmacy Manager.
 Eliese maintains a clinical interest in paediatric health, women’s health and diabetic management.

 Cate's Chemist's are members of the Townsville Chamber of Commerce, Townsville Enterprise and their local BNI chapter.